 Advertisement

-She isn’t the only influential American woman heading Down Under in 2026.
-Oprah Winfrey is also going on an Australian speaking tour for the first time in ten years.
+She isn’t the only influential American woman heading Down Under in recent years.
+In 2025, Oprah Winfrey also went on an Australian speaking tour for the first time in ten years.

 “One of the things I have always enjoyed is sitting down for real, honest, enlightening conversations, and this experience is all about that,” Oprah Winfrey said when she first announced her Australian speaking tour.